Sponsor a senior project

 Please contact Peter Schuster if you would like to learn more about these options.

-If you’d like to know more about the program or have a design challenge you’d like to discuss, please contact the ME senior project director, Peter Schuster, at pschuste@calpoly.edu.
-Or, if you prefer, use our Online Proposal Form to submit your project idea.
+If you’d like to know more about the program or have a design challenge you’d like to discuss, please contact the ME senior project director, Jim Widmann, at jwidmann@calpoly.edu.

 After we receive your project idea, we’ll follow up to discuss the details and help you refine the scope to ensure project success.
 At the same time, we’ll start the project sponsorship paperwork.